DariusNejat/VoiceManipulationProject/README.md

       - `libraries/reverser.py`: Reverses segments.
       - `libraries/pitch.py`: Adjusts pitch.
   - Combine all libraries using a central `__init__.py`.
+  - keep in mind the data structure you want to pass to each function in the flow,be it all voice or array of segments, or single segment and do loop over it is all upto your decision.
+  - you can even merge all functions in 1 library or have multi libraries and pipeline as our suggestion.

 ### **Workflow**
 1. Clone the Repository: